 Bridging loans

 If you need short-term finance to bridge the gap between acquiring new property and being approved for a mortgage that entirely covers its cost.
-Equity in a property you already own is unlocked and used as a downpayment for another purchase.
+Equity in a property you already own is unlocked and used as a down payment for another purchase.

 Whereas mortgage terms can span several decades, the upper limit for bridging finance is usually one year.
+Learn more about bridging loans here.

 Development finance

 This type of loan is for businesses who want to develop a new property or redevelop an existing property.
 Terms are tailored toward this outcome and will differ slightly than if you were to borrow the equivalent amount through a commercial mortgage.
+Learn more about development finance here.

 Mezzanine finance